Manatee Couty Florida Website

 Manatee County awarded the construction contract for the segment from I-75 to Lakewood Ranch Boulevard to SEMA Construction in July 2022.

-The construction limits for Project #5 begins at the intersection of 44th Avenue East and 45th Street East and extends east to cross the Braden River.
-After crossing the Braden River, construction will continue east along 44th Avenue East and end approximately a quarter mile west of I-75.
+he construction limits for Project #5 extend from the intersection of 44th Avenue East and 45th Street East eastward over the Braden River to approximately a quarter mile west of I-75.

 Construction activities will primarily occur between the hours of 7 a.m. and 5:30 p.m., Monday through Friday, while some night-time operations may be performed from time to time to minimize interruption of traffic.